 Chnage long to longlong

-#2 Updated by John Sibert almost 2 years ago
+#2 Updated by John Sibert over 2 years ago

 Johnoel pointed out the following link http://www.viva64.com/en/a/0004/

 From Table N2, I'm guessing the current 4Gb file size limit fix works for linux systems but may not work in windows.

 The viva64 site lists 20 issues converting to 64 bit code.
 I've added a star to the ones I think might be a problem in ADMB.